How to generate NixOS LXC templates in GitHub Actions

 files: ${{ env.RELEASE_PATH }}

-This configuration assumes that you’re using Nix flakes and have a properly set up flake.nix file in your repository.
+This assumes you’re using flakes, and have a flake.nix file at the root of your repo.

 {